panda-lsy/HMCL-PE-User-Manual/basic-settings/global-game-settings/control-layout-pattern.md

 ### Share

-You can click the "<a href="https://www.flaticon.com/free-icons/share" title="share icons">" button to export your settings as a .hmclpe file and share with friends
+You can click the "<a href="https://www.flaticon.com/free-icons/share" title="share icons"></a>" button to export your settings as a .hmclpe file and share with friends

 You can exchange these with other players in the "HMCL-PE": "#custom-control" section of the [official HMCL-PE Discord](https://discord.com/invite/c79XjKHy4S).